juanmaaf/fastapi-complete-course-2026/README.md

-# fastapi-complete-course-2026
+# FastAPI – The Complete Course

+This repository contains the code, examples, and projects built throughout the Udemy course
-Code, exercises, and projects developed while taking “FastAPI – The Complete Course 2026 (Beginner + Advanced)”, covering REST APIs, async programming, authentication, and best practices.
+**“FastAPI - The Complete Course 2026 (Beginner + Advanced)”**.